angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 You'll also need to add the "Facebook" object in the provider section in app.module.ts.

-The final `app.module.ts` should look like below
+The final `app.module.ts` should look like below:

 ```typescript